bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 There are some guardrails on how many of these we will keep track of, but it's pretty liberal.
 We want you to be able to work on templates how you want to work on them.
 If your template's changing every five seconds, that's a little extreme, but we'll go with it.
-We need to validate the Coinbase split.
+We need to validate the coinbase split.
 So we basically have to deconstruct the transaction again, make sure that everybody's being paid again, make sure the block's not stale.
 It has to meet the target of the proof of work that you promised us you were trying to meet, because another aspect of this is you can set your own share target.
 You, again, are running the entire pool.